UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

 An investigator saw monkeys being transported in cramped cages that were barely large enough for them to turn around in and others left in locked cages in the back of a pickup truck with no shelter from the driving rain.
 One monkey was seen frantically shaking the cage bars in a vain attempt to escape.

-Tethered by the neck with a metal collar, the monkeys are forced to climb up and down trees and collect up to 1,000 coconuts per day.
+Tethered by the neck with a metal collar, the monkeys are forced to climb up and down trees and pick coconuts all day.

 No Tropical Paradise